ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 ```
 {: pre}

-you are prompted to enter all the parameters.
+You are prompted to enter all the parameters.

 If the container registry does not require authentication, set the `-no-auth` parameter to prevent prompting.
 If no environment parameters are required, set the `-no-env` parameter, for example: